lostb1t/replex/README.md

 ## force clients to use the proxy (remote access)

-Because this app sits before Plex the builtin remote access will not work and needs to be disabled.
+Because this app sits before Plex the builtin remote access (and auto SSL) will not work and needs to be disabled.

 You have 2 options to provide remote access.